Skip to main content

 18 - 36 months: experimenting and helping

 How big you've got!
 They're developing more and more, and getting increasingly curious about their surroundings.
-So they need Montessori toys to help them experiment, have fun and learn.
+So they need toys to help them experiment, have fun and learn.
 They'll also want to help with household tasks like sweeping and dusting.
 They love imitating us!
 It's important to keep stimulating their fine psychomotor skills with textures and shapes, and by fitting objects together and building.

 3 years+: creativity and concentration